 You’ve heard Europe is expensive I’m sure.
 It’s not a big secret.
 If you’re on a budget but want to experience European style, design, food, culture, and history then Portugal is the place to go.
 Compared to the rest of western Europe your euro will stretch the farthest here.
 I’ve now been to almost every country in western Europe and I’ve gotten more for my money here than anywhere else.

 My post on what to eat in Lisbon touched on the fact that I had done little preparation before arriving in Lisbon.
 In the airport I happened to see a flyer on the Lisboa Card.
 I’ve seen similar packages in other cities and sometimes the price is worth it while others not so much.
 I hedged my bets and decided it was probably the latter.
 On a whim I looked up what was included and was pleasantly surprised.
 The next day we purchased a card and used it for sightseeing.
-We didn’t do everything I’m including on this list, simply because I hadn’t really planned it all out but here is how you can spend a full day exploring Lisbon and spend just 30 euros!
+We didn’t do everything I’m including on this list, simply because I hadn’t really planned it all out but here is how you can see Lisbon in a day and spend just 35 euros!

 You’ll need to buy a Lisboa Card first.
 The Lisboa Card is available at Turismo de Lisboa booths, located at Lisbon Airport – Arrival Hall, Palácio Foz (Praça dos Restauradores), Lisboa Welcome Center (Praça do comércio), Stª Apolónia International Railway Station or at Rua Augusta and Belém Kiosks.
 Your card isn’t activated until the first time you use it.
 So if you buy it when you arrive but don’t plan to use it until the third day of your stay it’s not a problem.
 Once you swipe it you add the date and time to the back of the card.